Our Focuses|Sustainable Supply Chain|Sustainable Risk Assessment

 Intra-partnership Risk

-• Conduct biannual ethics and integrity policy advocacy for all suppliers.
+• Conduct biannual communication on ethics and integrity policies for all suppliers.

 External Risk